wymsee/cordova-imagePicker/README.md

 ### Note for Android Use

 When outputType is FILE_URI the plugin returns images that are stored in a temporary directory.
 These images will often not be deleted automatically though.
 The files should be moved or deleted after you get their filepaths in javascript.
-If Base64 Strings are being returned, there is nothing to clean up.

 ## Libraries used